englishnotes/blog/Englsih-All-Notes.md

 - keep us warm, keep us strong...
 - What do you think?
 Should I keep it?
 Should I change it?
 - So how does that sound?
 Sound good?
+- Have you been there?
+Have you ever been to California
+- Have you ever done ...
+- How long have you been....teaching, studying etc.
+- Why are you looking at me like that
+- What have you done?
+- What have you been doing since we last met

 ## **Giving information**
 - I have started it but not finished it yet.
 I'm the middle of doing it.
 (He has started it but he's not finished yet, He is the middle of reading it.)

+ **## Feeling**

+- I was expecting
+- I don't feel well.